 - Continuing to use the drug despite difficulties experienced at work, school, or in personal relationships.

-Use vs. Abuse vs. Methamphetamine Addiction
+Methamphetamine Use vs. Abuse

-Are Methamphetamine Rehabs Private and Confidential?
+Are Rehabs Private and Confidential?

 Federal laws are in place to protect a recovering individual's privacy.
-According to the Substance Abuse and Mental Health Services Administration and the U.S. Department of Health and Human Services, patient consent is required for the disclosure of records, with a few exceptions.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the U.S. Department of Health and Human Services, patient consent is required for the disclosure of records, with a few exceptions.
 While each methamphetamine rehab center is different, each values the privacy of their patients.

 How Long Does Inpatient Methamphetamine Rehabilitation Last?

 Each recovering individual has options.
 While many patients choose to stay at a methamphetamine treatment center for a period of one month, others may benefit from longer stays.
 In addition to the 28- to 30-day option, some programs offer 60-day programs.
 This may be appropriate for those with a more serious addiction.
 For those who have been living with addiction for a long period of time, a 90-day stay may provide even more benefit.
 Research indicates that programs lasting 90 days are associated with more favorable treatment outcomes than shorter bouts of treatment and that programs even longer than 90 days help to maintain and build upon sobriety.5 Treatment lengths will almost certainly vary from one person to the next, and will be best determined based on several factors such as recovery progress, individual needs, and the recommendations of a treating professional.

 One thing is certain: No amount of methamphetamine rehabilitation will help you achieve lasting success until you are ready to get treatment, embrace recovery, and live a life of sobriety.-Rehabs.com